Supporting Excellent Science Teaching for Georgia

 Section D. Dues.
 Dues will be assessed by the Board of Directors, in the amount necessary to meet the needs of the annual budget.

 Section E. District Activities.
-Districts that have their own chapter organization or hold local conferences and/or workshops may collect fees necessary to sponsor their events.
+Districts that hold local conferences and/or workshops may collect fees necessary to support their events.

 ARTICLE VII -- GEORGIA SCIENCE TEACHERS EDUCATION FOUNDATION